Click on ABBA for pictures.

 1 ARRIVAL - Two instrumentals were released.
 This one heralded their arrival on the international music scene.
 It sounds like bagpipes.

 3 EVERY GOOD MAN NEEDS A HELPING HAND - The same melody as "Heaven Help My Heart."
-CHESS songs intended for ABBA embodied a negativity.
+Some CHESS songs were intended for ABBA.

 4 GET ON THE CAROUSEL - Performed in Australia in the mini-musical, The Girl With The Golden Hair.

 6 I AM THE CITY - ABBA's identification with the city is complete.
 The city throbs, and so does the beat.
 They are singing of Stockholm, and the island city extends its invitation.
 Bjorn is obviously flying back to Stockholm and ready to land at Arlanda Airport.
 He looks through the clouds at this giant creature.
 It is a revelation, beautiful!
 It forever grows even if it is due to illegal immigration.
 I came to bustling Nashville during the ABBA era and grew familiar with crowded streets and never ending noise.
-I contributed to its melting pot, walking streets and talking the language of country music.
-I also walked the streets in Stockholm.
-The two cites have much in common: people, cars, hotels, parks and funny smells.
+I contributed to this melting pot, walking streets and talking the language of country music.
+I also walked the streets of Stockholm.
+The 2 cites have much in common: people, cars, hotels, parks & funny smells.

 7 I WONDER (DEPARTURE)- Introspection and hesitation about leaving home.
 Frida knows she must face the challenge.
 The song paints a community.
 We see a town with houses, streets and a park.
 ABBA music transcends disco.
 There is a coherence which elevates it to the realm of fine art.
 A show tune sound.